African-Inspired dontmissmyplate African-Inspired dontmissmyplate

 Instructions

-1. In a medium-sized pot, stir 1/2 cup of the cornmeal with the cold water to make a paste (not too thick, not too thin).
+1. Mix 1/2 cup cornmeal with cold water to make a smooth paste.

-4. Remove from heat and shape with a wooden spoon.
-Serve hot with the stew.
+4. Shape with a wooden spoon and serve hot alongside the stew.

 Notes